Electrical Injuries from Wildfires, Outages, and Power Surges

-- Conductor contact -- If equipment damage or failure causes power lines to move into contact with one another or with other parts of transmission towers, the contact can produce arcing, sparks, and hot pieces of metal that can ignite nearby flammable materials.
+- Conductor contact -- If equipment damage or failure causes power lines to move into contact with one another or other parts of transmission towers, the contact can produce arcing, sparks, and hot pieces of metal that can ignite nearby flammable materials.

 However, these are only the immediate causes of wildfires and outages -- the physical triggers for the events.
-Far too often, the true causes are public utility corporate choices to maximize profits over safety by deferring maintenance to the transmission hardware itself and proper tree and vegetation clearance to remove sources of fuel and power line contact points from near the transmission lines.Legal Considerations for Electrical Injuries from Wildfires, Outages, and Power Surges
+Far too often, the actual causes are public utility corporate choices to maximize profits over safety by deferring maintenance to the transmission hardware itself and proper tree and vegetation clearance to remove sources of fuel and power line contact points from near the transmission lines.Legal Considerations for Electrical Injuries from Wildfires, Outages, and Power Surges

 Beyond the challenges of proving causation, electrical injuries from failed utility company equipment also involve legal questions that may include public resource laws, public entity claims laws (where the electric utility is a government entity rather than a corporation), and complex regulatory systems such as the California Public Utilities Commission that sets additional regulations governing electric utilities.
-Additionally, when major utilities like PG&E end up in bankruptcy due to the civil and criminal penalties for their past failures, federal bankruptcy laws may also complicate the successful resolution of new claims.
+Additionally, when major utilities like PG&E end up in bankruptcy due to the civil and criminal penalties for their past failures, federal bankruptcy laws may complicate the successful resolution of new claims.

-View this video that describes how the devastating Camp Fire resulted in PG&E's entry into bankruptcy -- a process that has a further complicated the resolution of injury claims and lawsuits against the company:Sacramento Electrical Injury Lawyers
+View this video that describes how the devastating Camp Fire resulted in PG&E's entry into bankruptcy -- a process that has further complicated the resolution of injury claims and lawsuits against the company:Sacramento Electrical Injury Lawyers